 Verification Material(s):

-1.3.1 Documented evidence of assessed awareness for each Program personnel including the Program’s objectives, ones contribution within the Program, and implications of Program non-conformance.
+1.3.1 Documented evidence of assessed awareness for each Program personnel including the Program’s objectives, one's contribution within the Program, and implications of Program non-conformance.

 Rationale:

 To ensure Program personnel have obtained a sufficient level of awareness for their respective roles and responsibilities within the Program.